Representations

 - Use IfcOpenShell Geometry in Python (Python wrapper above CGAL and OpenCascade); possibly also use the Voxelization capabilities

-- le the geometry during the import & transform
+- Handle the geometry during the import & transform

 - Use PostGIS Geometry in the DB; PostGIS uses GEOS which can also be accessed via Shapely